jreisinger/checkip/README.md

 * Confidence score that the IP address is malicious using [Abuse IP DB](https://www.abuseipdb.com).
 You need to [register](https://www.abuseipdb.com/register?plan=free) to get the API key (it's free).
 * [VirusTotal](https://developers.virustotal.com/v3.0/reference#ip-object) scanners reusults.
 You need to [register](https://www.virustotal.com/gui/join-us) to to get the API key (it's free).

+You can store LICENSE/API keys in `~/.checkip.yaml` or in environment variables.

 ## Installation

 Download the latest [release](https://github.com/jreisinger/checkip/releases) for your operating system and architecture.